wang5056/wang5056.github.io/_pages/cv.md

 * 2017-2018: Mentor, Robomaster Club, Shanghai Jiao Tong University
   * Mentored undergraduates for Robomaster competitions
 * 2015-2017: Tutor/Mentor, ME Innovation Center, Dalian University of Technology
-  * Tutored and mentored undergraduates for competitions
+  * Tutored and mentored undergraduates for competitions -->

-Projects
+Selected Engineering Projects
 ======
 * Jan 2022 - May 2022: Autonomous Mobile Robot
   * Supervisor: Prof. Nina Mahmoudian
-  * Developed map reconstruction and route planning using A* algorithm under ROS.
+  * Developed a mobile robot with slam and camera that can achieve map reconstruction by RRT-exploration and route planning by A* algorithm under the ROS.

-* Sept 2018 - Nov 2018: Precision Parts Intelligent Assembly System
+* Nov.
+2018 - Sept.
+2019: Precision Parts Intelligent Assembly System
   * Supervisor: Prof. Guoliang Chen
-  * Designed a human-robot assembly system based on machine vision and automatic screw driver.
+  * 1. Designed a human-robot assembly system based on the machine vision and automatic screw driver with the function of recording its torque and status.
+2. Specific funtion description: The camera guides the robot arm to the target position and then uses the automatic screw drvier to complete the screwing.
+At the same time, the information of component, equipment status and screw torque are recorded and then uploaded to the CPS system.

-* Sept 2018 - Oct 2018: Electric Vehicle Battery Automatic Assembly Production Line
+* Sept.
+2018 - Oct.
+2018: Electric Vehicle Battery Automatic Assembly Production Line
-  * Supervisors: Prof. Guoliang Chen and Prof. Andrea Matta
+  * Supervisors: Prof. Hao Wang and Prof. Andrea Matta
-  * Created 3D model and simulated automated electric vehicle battery assembly line.
+  * Based on the process of electric vehicle battery assembly, created 3D model and of automated electric vehicle battery assembly line and simulate it in the virtual environment.

-* Nov 2015 - Jun 2016: Cable Tunnel Inspection Robot
+* Nov.
+2015 - Jun.
+2016: Cable Tunnel Inspection Robot
   * Supervisor: Prof. Zhenyu Wu
-  * Designed a mobile robot for autonomous movement in cable tunnels using SLAM and gas detection.
+  * 1. Designed a mobile robot that can autonomously move in a cable tunnel by using slam and detect all kinds of harmful gas.
+  2. The robot has been purchased and utilized by the local government for practical use.